svgeesus/EuroMPE/Duophonic/performance-dac.md

 10μV/V is fine here

-"The power applied to AVDD should be well-regulated and low noise.
+"The power applied to AVdd should be well-regulated and low noise.
 Switching power supplies and dc/dc converters often have high-frequency glitches or spikes riding on the output voltage.
 In addition, digital components can create similar high-frequency spikes as their internal logic switches states.
 This noise can easily couple into the DAC output voltage through various paths between the power connections an analog output"

+So powering from the analog, regulated 5V5 supply helps here.

 ## Load

 30μV/mA (sourcing)

-Internally buffered, but _poor_ load regulation; will need external buffer to protect from modular environment (like getting 12V plugged into an output by mistake) and to give current drive.
+Internally buffered, but _poor_ load regulation; will need external buffer to protect from modular environment (like getting 12V plugged into an output by mistake), to provide a constant high-impedance load for the DAC, and to give current drive with low output impedance.

 ## Support circuitry

 4.7μF + 100nF supply bypass caps on AVdd.
 "a 1μF to 10μF capacitor and 0.1μF bypass capacitor are strongly recommended".

 Optional 150nF cap for lower noise on Vref (likely not needed).